oneilljo/SPAE/README.md

-# SCRATCH_Analysis by Joseph O'Neill
+# SPAE by Joseph O'Neill
 A Web application for analyzing SCRATCH projects.
 An example of this project is being built at http://my.josephowensoneill.com/scratch/